The Bolt and the Coils

 Its coils.

-The real danger I was in.
+The danger I was in.

 It didn’t fix everything overnight.